oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 * Implement extra methods for lattices with isometries of infinite order;
 * Extend existing methods for equivariant primitive embeddings/extensions.

-## Currently application of this project
+## Current applications of this project

 The project was initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
 Our current goal is to use